 Africanized Honey Bees

-Also known as killer bees, this type of bee originated in Brazil and a hybrid of two subspecies, the Africanized and European species.
+Also known as killer bees, this type of bee originated in Brazil and is a hybrid of two subspecies, the Africanized and European species.
 In the US, they prefer to stay in states with warmer climates.
 As its name suggests, killer bees attack different types of bees and people when their nests are threatened.

 There are bee types that delegate child-rearing duties to other bee species.
 They are referred to as cuckoo bees because they lay their eggs in nests, usually in a solitary bee nest, and fly away to continue life carefree.
-The egg will hatch, eat the stores left for the intended egg and even eat the other larva.
+The egg will hatch, eat the stores left for the intended egg and even eat the other larvae.

 Native bee species are vital for our existence.
-The attention that a honey bee gets is great for creating awareness for all the terrible things happening to most bees, but we can do more to help our native friends survive.
+The attention that a honey bee gets is great for creating awareness of all the terrible things happening to most bees, but we can do more to help our native friends survive.

-Let the lawn overgrow, grow flowering plants and native flowers and bushes to encourage some six-legged visitors.
+Let the lawn overgrow, and grow flowering plants and native flowers and bushes to encourage some six-legged visitors.
 Bees such as the azalea bee could benefit from some lovely rhododendrons and azaleas in your garden.